National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Long-term savings

-Average monthly electricity usage in the US is about 900 kWh, according to EIA.
+Average current monthly electricity usage in the US is about 900 kWh, according to EIA.
 The average electricity rate is about 17 ¢/kWh, according to the US Bureau of Labor Statistics.
 So you spend about $150 per month and $1,800 per year on electricity.

 The average size of a solar installation in the US is 7 kilowatts.
 The reason for this number is that an installation of this size fully covers electricity consumption for ordinary homeowners in southern states where using solar energy is widely adopted.
 A 7kW system would produce about 30 kilowatt-hours per day in California.
 This amounts to 900 kilowatt-hours per month.
+Bigger houses, especially with an EV in the garage will require a bigger system.

 For the sake of simplicity, let’s assume a homeowner can nullify their bill with a 7kw solar system.
 Real life is more complicated.
 Net metering terms vary across the states, the system can produce more than you need in summer and less than you need in winter and doesn’t work at night.
 Still, assuming that your bill is $0 and you save $1,800 per year with a solar system, let’s see your profits when you purchase or lease a 7kW solar system.